Startup Case Study: Who's Doing Blogging right?

 Or at least, you should be making the time, hiring the specialist, or partnering with an agency to ensure your marketing is getting off on the right foot from day one.
 We wanted to take a moment to highlight a startup doing things right.
 Specifically the company SmartDreamers, and specifically their blog.*

-SmartDreamers was founded in 2014 and is an SaaS provider of recruitment marketing automation solutions.
-With the overlap in techniques between recruitment marketing and inbound marketing, it’s no wonder they’re so on top of things when it comes to inbound tactics like running a popular industry blog.
+SmartDreamers was founded in 2014 and is a SaaS provider of recruitment marketing automation solutions.
+With the overlap in techniques between recruitment marketing and inbound marketing, it’s no wonder they’re so on top of things regarding inbound tactics, like running a popular industry blog.

 Regular Posting Schedule

 SmartDreamers posts twice per week, with a third special interest piece going up most weeks as well.
-That’s three pieces of new, unique, and engaging content going online each and every week.
-For followers of their blog, or their social media presence, that’s a healthy dose of recruitment marketing industry news and information to ingest on a regular basis.
-We’ve talked about blogging best practices before, and posting on a regular basis is a top suggestion.
+That’s three pieces of new, unique, and engaging content going online every week.
+For followers of their blog, or their social media presence, that’s a healthy dose of recruitment marketing industry news and information to ingest regularly.
+We’ve talked about blogging best practices before, and posting regularly is a top suggestion.
 Not only will your audience appreciate the regular schedule, but the constant flow of new content helps your SEO pull with fresh keywords going online with relative frequency.

 Targeting Conversions, Subtly

 SmartDreamers designed their blog to have minimal distractions, which we love.
 However, that leaves an open question—what about conversions?

 After all, one of the main functions of a blog in the inbound methodology is to encourage readers to click through to other pages, sign up for newsletters, etc. Never fear.
 As you’ll see in the following screenshots, SmartDreamers has that handled, with multiple options on each blog post.
 The CTAs stay unobtrusive yet are right there where appropriate to catch the visitors' eye.